 What if I have a Mac in my home office?

 So you’re deeply embedded in the Apple ecosystem and looking for a monitor.
-Well, we’ve got some good news and some bad news.
-First, the bad news: If brand loyalty and/or uniform aesthetics are a priority to you, that classic Cupertino industrial design is costly.
-Apple’s own Pro Display XDR 32-inch Retina 6K monitor starts at $4,999.
-Now, the good news: If you’ve got a MacBook Pro, MacBook Air, or Mac mini from the last few years, you have access to a USB-C port and therefore any monitor supporting that connection.
+Well, if brand loyalty and/or uniform aesthetics are a priority to you, that classic Cupertino industrial design is available in Apple’s own Studio Display, which costs $1,599.
+But if you’ve got a MacBook Pro, MacBook Air, or Mac mini from the last few years, you have access to a USB-C port and therefore any monitor supporting that connection.
 That makes the best Apple monitor simply the best USB-C monitor with the looks and features you like (pretty much any of our previous recommendations, though the Samsung would require an adapter).
 So, because a lot of Mac users are creative professionals, this pick highlights a monitor that’s geared toward color accuracy and photo/video editing.

-A final word on shopping for the best monitor for home office
+A final word on shopping for the best monitors for home office

+Finding the best monitors for home office can take some time, but it’s worth it.
 Folks always talk about the benefits of investing in real estate.
 Well, the same goes for screen real estate.
-When it comes to a working from home setup, you may not always start with the optimal space, but if you approach selecting the best monitor for home office like the most cost-effective renovation, you’ll find one simple upgrade can substantially improve your property.
+When it comes to a work-from-home setup, you may not always start with the optimal space, but if you approach selecting the best monitor for home office like the most cost-effective renovation, you’ll find one simple upgrade can substantially improve your workstation.